0:00

 It is structured in an attempt to mimic jazz performance practices of the 1940s

-Chaptesr are called Choruses or riffs
+Chapters are called Choruses or Riffs

-In the chorus chapters Holmes defines his key characters who talk about "The Horn"
+In the Chorus chapters Holmes defines his key characters who talk about "The Horn"

-The prose itself is dense, rhythmic, and lyrical, with long, flowing sentences that evoke the complexity
+The prose itself is dense, rhythmic, and lyrical, with long, flowing sentences that evoke the complexity and intensity of jazz phrasing, as words are deployed like notes in an extended solo

 Comments & Upvotes